GrantWise/ServiceBridge/docs/engineering_handbook.md

 ### 1.1.
 Our North Star: Pragmatic Over Dogmatic

 This handbook is the single source of truth for all technical decisions.
+It applies to all contributors, human and AI alike.
 However, it is a living document.
-When a situation arises where these standards seem to conflict with a better outcome, we ask four questions:
+The primary goal is to write clean, maintainable, and understandable code.
+Guidelines serve this goal, not the other way around.

+Before making a change, ask yourself:
-1.  **Understandability:** Will this change make the code easier for a new developer to understand?
+1.  **Does this make the code easier to understand?**
-2.  **Maintainability:** Six months from now, will we be glad we did this?
-3.  **Onboarding:** Does this lower the barrier for new team members to contribute effectively?
+2.  **Would I want to maintain this code in six months?**
+3.  **Can a new team member grasp this quickly?**
-4.  **Logical Flow:** Does this keep related concepts together, or does it scatter them?
+4.  **Does this keep related concepts logically together?**

 We prioritize **readability** over cleverness, **logical cohesion** over arbitrary rules, and **clear intent** over perfect metrics.
+A 300-line class that tells a coherent story is infinitely better than 3 fragmented 100-line classes that scatter related logic.

 ### 1.2.
-The "Why": Product & Business Vision
+The "Why": Our Vision as a Platform

-We build ServiceBridge to achieve two primary goals:
+ServiceBridge is a **workflow engine platform** for building custom shop floor and operational applications.
+While its first implementation is an inventory management system, its core purpose is to provide a generic, configurable, and process-agnostic foundation for modernizing enterprise operations.

+Our goals are:
+1.  **Enable Flexibility:** To provide a platform where custom business processes can be modeled and deployed rapidly.
-1.  **Demonstrate Excellence:** To provide a blueprint for modernizing legacy enterprise systems with a multi-protocol, scalable, and secure architecture.
+2.  **Demonstrate Excellence:** To serve as a blueprint for modern, multi-protocol, scalable, and secure enterprise architecture.
-2.  **Deliver Value:** To provide a real-time, data-driven inventory management platform that empowers users to make smarter decisions faster.

-For a full breakdown of product goals and user stories, refer to the `prd.md`.
+(For the long-term technical vision, see `docs/future/unified_factory_platform_architecture.md`).

 ### 1.3.
-Who We Build For: User Personas
+Who We Build For: Our User Personas

 Every technical decision must ultimately serve our users.

-Always keep them in mind:
-*   **Sarah, the Inventory Manager:** Needs real-time data and powerful analytics.
-*   **Michael, the Warehouse Supervisor:** Needs to monitor live operations.
-*   **Jennifer, the Business Analyst:** Needs reliable, exportable data.
+*   **The Workflow Designer (Jennifer, the CI Specialist/Business Analyst):**
+    *   **Wants:** A powerful and flexible way to model real-world business processes without writing code.
+    *   **Uses:** The platform's configuration tools to design and build custom workflows, define data capture forms, and create the applications that other personas use.

+*   **The Operations Manager (Sarah):**
+    *   **Wants:** Real-time visibility and control over her business processes.
+    *   **Uses:** The dashboards and reports built on the platform to monitor KPIs, identify bottlenecks, and ensure processes are being followed.

+*   **The Floor Operator (Michael):**
+    *   **Wants:** A simple, clear, and fast way to do their job.
+    *   **Uses:** The specific, targeted applications (e.g., a scanner app) built on the platform to execute tasks and record data.

+*   **The System Administrator (David):**
-*   **David, the System Administrator:** Needs a stable, observable, and secure system.
+    *   **Wants:** A stable, secure, and observable platform.
+    *   **Uses:** The monitoring and health check features to ensure uptime and performance.

 ---